 - Arizona provides a solar equipment sales tax exemption and a residential energy tax credit.
 To take advantage of the state tax credit, you can claim 25% of the cost of your solar equipment, up to $1,000, through your personal income taxes.

 Are solar panels worth the investment?

-This all comes down to one question – Are solar panels worth it?
-The answer is a resounding yes as long as they will work well for your home and energy needs.
+So, are solar panels worth it?
+The answer is a resounding yes as long as they work well for your home and meet your energy needs.